DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/amps-build-configuration-reference.md

 ### containerId

 Specifies the <a href="https://codehaus-cargo.github.io/cargo/Home.html" class="external-link">Cargo</a> container that should be used when starting and hosting the product.
-The default value is `tomcat6x` (for Tomcat 6.0.20).

 {{% note %}}